Aleksandre3/social-proof-section-master/README.md

 - ### What I learned

-- I am happy to share with you my third project with HTML/CSS 🚀 I'm a beginner in HTML/CSS, As I mentioned in the previous project, I was going to make a fully responsive small site.
-I made a responsive page for the first time, I think it turned out well
+- I am happy to share with you my third project with HTML/CSS 🚀 I'm a beginner in HTML/CSS, As I mentioned in the previous project, I was going to make a fully responsive small site, I chose this project from frontendmentor.io I made a responsive page for the first time and I think it turned out well

-  There are big challenges ahead!!! 🚀 ✊
+  i will come back to you with more and more projects, There are big challenges ahead!!! 🚀 ✊

 - ### Useful resources